 Maya de Vitry

-Maya has been writing new songs for her next album, and fans can expect to hear some of the newest tracks at her upcoming fall performances!
-Additionally, she has released a couple of new songs in 2025.
-The most recent, “Any Bell I See” [July 18], is about finding ways to reach out and ring the bells of goodness and hope, even in the midst of difficult seasons of change in our lives.
+Maya released new music in 2025, with the most recent single, “Any Bell I See” [July 2025], being about finding ways to reach out and ring the bells of goodness and hope, even in the midst of difficult seasons of change in our lives.
 The track was produced and mixed by Juno Award-winning Steve Dawson and features an A-list of Nashville session players (Fats Kaplin, Dave Jacques, Jen Gunderman, and Justin Amaral).

 She adds, “I’m also continually fascinated by the word ‘love’ and how so many things can get swept into the definition (care and acceptance and comfort and respect… but also sometimes control and domination and manipulation…) until it’s just a really warped and distorted and confusing idea.
-In ‘Flowers’, the lines, ‘Tell me again how the world got sad—the part where you say you love somebody but you treat ’em bad,’ have a few layers of meaning for me.
+In ‘Flowers,’ the lines, ‘Tell me again how the world got sad—the part where you say you love somebody but you treat ’em bad,’ have a few layers of meaning for me.
 I’ve experienced this confusion and sadness in personal relationships and in how I’ve felt moving through the world as a woman… but I think it could also be the literal planet—our home—feeling sad.”

-Her most recent solo album, The Only Moment, was released in July 2024.
+Maya’s most recent solo album, The Only Moment, was released in July 2024.
 It is a strikingly gorgeous collection of songs that paints a beautiful sonic portrait of her emotional range and power as a vocalist.
 De Vitry has independently released four records and has nurtured a devoted community of listeners since she launched a solo career with her 2019 album Adaptations, after a formative chapter with roots-Americana trio The Stray Birds.

 She has earned praise from Rolling Stone Country (“…de Vitry’s songwriting balances her intensely personal, microscopic style of storytelling with a straightforward, accessible delivery”), NPR Music (“the perfect soundtrack for uncorking that emotion and (defiantly) loving life again”), No Depression (“her songs shiver with an emotional immediacy that stirs our hearts”), and Glide Magazine (“her voice is among the most ethereal and pure in roots music”), among others.

 When she is not collaborating live on stage, de Vitry thrives in the studio.
 In addition to contributing as a co-writer to albums by Molly Tuttle, Lindsay Lou, and Steve Poltz, her skills as a multi-instrumentalist and harmony singer have contributed to many Nashville recordings.
 Her songs have also been covered by several of her contemporaries.
-On April 18, The Milk Carton Kids released a cover of Maya’s song “Ribbon” (the closing track on The Only Moment).
+On April 18, 2025, The Milk Carton Kids released a cover of Maya’s song “Ribbon” (the closing track on The Only Moment).

 Maya also takes on a more behind-the-scenes role in bringing music into the world.
 She produced her own album, The Only Moment, and also serves as a producer for others, including her guitarist Joel Timmons’ debut record, Psychedelic Surf Country.
 She says, “The performances are bursting with the humor and straight-talking and drinking-deeply-from-the-cup-of-life attitude that is Joel, and I’m so proud of what we made.”

-Other production credits include the recent self-titled solo album from singer and bassist Shelby Means [released 5/30].
+Other production credits include the recent self-titled solo album from singer and bassist Shelby Means [released 5/30/25].
 “Shelby is an absolute force of nature in the bluegrass world,” says Maya of Means, who is a member of Molly Tuttle & Golden Highway, with whom she gained her first GRAMMY win.
 “Shelby is a deep feeler, and it really comes through in her singing—and the band is just epic!”

-Twangville writes, “Playing bass with two of the pioneering bluegrass bands of the last couple of decades gave Shelby Means, and producer Maya de Vitry, access to a who’s who of string band icons.
+Twangville writes, “Playing bass with two of the pioneering bluegrass bands of the last couple of decades gave Shelby Means and producer Maya de Vitry access to a who’s who of string band icons.
 That embarrassment of riches could have overshadowed the songs themselves.
 But Means is a woman who knows what she wants and wasn’t afraid to give some direction in the studio.
 The result is a spectacular debut album that’s going to have some staying power on your playlist.”

-Maya also served as producer for, and added harmonies and instrumentations to, Hannah Delynn’s debut full-length album Trust Fall [to be released Sept 5].
+Maya also served as producer for, and added harmonies and instrumentations to, Hannah Delynn’s debut full-length album Trust Fall [released 9/5/25].
 Hannah toured with Maya as part of her ‘Infinite Band’ in 2024, the group that also served as the studio band for Maya’s Infinite EP, which came out the year prior.
 Maya says, “I remember talking with Hannah about how when we are making a record, ‘we are making medicine, in a way.’
 Whatever medicine she most needed—the stories she was telling through the songs, the emotions she’d be revealing through the performance—if she was making her own true medicine, that’s what mattered.”
 Hannah says, “The ease and connection you hear on the album are very much the foundational fabric of our friendship and, therefore, the record.
 Maya especially has played such a beautiful and instrumental role in helping me step into my musicianship, both on stage and creatively.”

 Maya’s expansive relationship with music seems to allow her to move joyfully between genres, especially in her collaborations.
-Exploring a fusion of electronic/ambient/folk music performed on clarinets and synth, her voice soars as a featured guest vocalist on a new emotive track “Over and Over.”
+Exploring a fusion of electronic/ambient/folk music performed on clarinets and synth, her voice soars as a featured guest vocalist on a new emotive track, “Over and Over.”
 The song was released on March 5 as part of Chris Lippincott’s new full-length record and was co-written by Lippincott, de Vitry, and jazz musician David Williford.

 Another collaborative track has taken on a life of its own.
-In his article entitled, “One Song In Many Voices – The Story Of ‘Nothing Else Matters,” WMOT Roots Radio’s Craig Havighurst declares, “it crossed a bridge into a wider world…” “Nothing Else Matters” was co-written by de Vitry and Phoebe Hunt.
+In his article entitled, “One Song In Many Voices – The Story Of ‘Nothing Else Matters,” WMOT Roots Radio’s Craig Havighurst declares, “It crossed a bridge into a wider world…” “Nothing Else Matters” was co-written by de Vitry and Phoebe Hunt.
 The song was released by Hunt as the title track of her 2023 album, is the opening cut on Lindsay Lou’s 2023 album Queen Of Time, and in 2024 on de Vitry’s The Only Moment.
 Other musical friends have continued to record their own versions of the song in a variety of formats, including Bonnie Sims [Big Richard], Nicki Bluhm with Mimi Naja [Fruition], Lauren Balthrop, and Hannah Seng.

 Havighurst elaborates, “Here though is something rare, a contemporary song written by mid-career standouts of the roots music scene that’s being interpreted by others in real time, one of the highest compliments one can pay a song… Any songwriter would be gratified to write an American folk standard.
 Maybe Maya and Phoebe already have.”